mswiderski/devoxx4ukraine-pl-2022/README.md

 It consists of three sample projects

-- [sample-funqy](sample-funqy) a Quarkus Funqy based example showcasing how to build a simple function
+- [funqy-sample](funqy-sample) a Quarkus Funqy based example showcasing how to build a simple function
 - [user-registration-bpmn-function](user-registration-bpmn-function) - Automatiko based workflow example that illustrated Workflow as a Function concept
 - [user-registration-function-flow](user-registration-function-flow) - Automatiko based workflow example that illustrated Workflow as a Function Flow concept